nmshd/connector/README_dev.md

 ### Local Backbone Prod Docker image testing

-To test the productive image you can use the `startProdLikeContainer.sh` script
+To test the productive image you can use `docker compose -f .dev/compose.prodtest.yml --env-file .dev/compose.backbone.env`.

-The script accepts all docker compose commands.
+For example to start the compose you can run it like `docker compose -f .dev/compose.prodtest.yml --env-file .dev/compose.backbone.env up --build -d`

-For example to start the compose you can run it like `.dev/scripts/startProdLikeContainer.sh up --build -d`
+or to take it down again

-or to take it down again `.dev/scripts/startProdLikeContainer.sh down`
+`docker compose -f .dev/compose.prodtest.yml --env-file .dev/compose.backbone.env down`

 to check if the prod image still works you can run.